KhronosGroup/Vulkan-Loader/docs/LoaderApplicationInterface.md

 This may be because providing the specific loader:

  1) Guarantees certain Vulkan API exports are available in the loader
- 2) Ensures certain behavior is well-known in that loader
+ 2) Ensures certain loader behavior is well-known
- 3) Provides consistency across more users installation
+ 3) Provides consistency across user installation

-However, this **is strongly discouraged** as it can prevent:
+However, this is **strongly discouraged** because:

+ 1) The packaged loader may not be compatible with future driver revisions (this can be especially true on Windows where driver install locations can change during updates to the OS)
- 1) The application/engine from taking advantage of new Vulkan API version exports
+ 2) It can prevent the application/engine from taking advantage of new Vulkan API version/extension exports
- 2) Missing out on necessary bug-fixes
+ 3) The application/engine will miss out on important loader bug-fixes
- 3) Missing out on feature updates (like improved loader debugability)
+ 4) The packaged loader will not contain useful feature updates (like improved loader debugability)

 Of course, even if an application/engine does initially release with a specific version of the Khronos loader, it may chose to update or remove that loader at